Awilonk/awilonk.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-  I am a graduate student of University of Electronic Science and Technology, majoring in signal and information processing, mainly focusing on visual target tracking.
+  Hello,I am a graduate student of University of Electronic Science and Technology, majoring in signal and information processing, mainly focusing on visual target tracking.
 After my master's degree in 2019, I worked as a senior algorithm engineer at DiDi Chuxing.

   **<font color=red>I am currently looking for a Ph.D. position.
 Contact me if you are interested in supervising me!</font><br />**